ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-use-approval-workflows.md

 In addition to approval workflows described in this topic, you can perform various other workflow tasks.
 For more information, [Use Workflows](across-use-workflows.md).

-Core approval workflows for purchases documents, sales documents, payment journals, customer cards, and item cards are ready to start as guides. [přibližně]Pro více infomací běžte na <x3/>Příprava na podnikání<x4/>.
+Core approval workflows for purchases documents, sales documents, payment journals, customer cards, and item cards are ready to start as guides.
+Pro více infomací běžte na [Příprava na podnikání](ui-get-ready-business.md).

 ## To request approval of a record